 If you’re questioning gynecomastia, booking a consultation with Dubai plastic surgeon Dr Tarek Bayazid is a crucial step.
 He will diagnose your specific case and chart out the ideal treatment plan.
 His expertise ensures accurate identification and effective management of your condition.

-Dr Tarek Bayazid, a distinguished plastic surgeon based in Dubai, specialises in facial rejuvenation and body sculpting.
-His approach prioritises patient care, blending modern techniques to deliver results that appear natural.
+Dr. Tarek Bayazid, a distinguished plastic surgeon based in Dubai, specializes in facial rejuvenation, body sculpting, and gynecomastia surgery.
+His approach prioritizes patient care, blending modern techniques to deliver results that appear natural.
 With training from Europe and affiliations with respected societies, Dr. Bayazid is skilled in a range of procedures, from non-invasive treatments to intricate surgeries, all performed with a focus on safety and an artistic flair.
+Learn more about gynecomastia surgery cost in Dubai here.

 FAQs about Gynecomastia and Pseudogynecomastia